Hank Aguirre: Cleveland Indians

+Detroit Tigers

-He pitched in the big leagues for 16 years for four different teams.
-Before the 1958 season began, Aguirre was traded to the Detroit Tigers, where he remained for 10 years from 1958 to 1967.
-Aguirre was principally a relief pitcher until 1962.
-During a 1962 game at Yankee Stadium, Tigers manager Bob Scheffing used him as a starter when Don Mossi had arm trouble.
+Before the 1958 season began, Aguirre was traded to the Detroit Tigers, along with Jim Hegan for Hal Woodeshick and Jay Porter, where he remained for 10 years from 1958 to 1967.
+Aguirre was principally a relief pitcher from 1958-61, playing in 127 games and starting only nine.

+1962 was Aguirre's best career season.
+During a May 26, 1962 game against the New York Yankees, Tigers manager Bob Scheffing used him as a starter when Don Mossi had arm trouble.
 Scheffing wanted a left-hander to pitch against the Yankees, and he chose Aguirre.
-Aguirre joined the Tigers starting rotation and finished the 1962 season with a 2.21 earned run average (ERA) in 42 games (22 as a starter), the best in Detroit since Hal Newhouser in 1946.
+Aguirre defeated the Yankees, 2–1, throwing a complete game and giving up only five hits (the sole run coming on a Moose Skowron home run).
+Aguirre joined the Tigers starting rotation and finished the 1962 season with a 2.21 ERA in 42 games (22 as a starter), the best in Detroit since Hal Newhouser in 1946.

 Having pitched over 100 innings (216 in total) for the first time in his career, Aguirre led the Major Leagues in ERA (0.33 points lower than Sandy Koufax who was second best), won 16 games, and was selected to the American League All-Star team.
-He also led the American League in WHIP (walks plus hits per innings pitched) with a 1.051 average.
+He also led the American League in WHIP (walks plus hits per innings pitched) with a 1.051 average; and led all players in the AL in WAR (wins above replacement).
 Aguirre also finished 17th in the 1962 American League Most Valuable Player voting.

+Final playing years

 Aguirre lost his spot in the Tigers starting rotation in 1966, and returned to the bullpen.
 Before the start of the 1968 season, Aguirre was traded by the Tigers to the Los Angeles Dodgers for a player to be named later.
-In one season with the Dodgers, Aguirre allowed only three runs in 391/3 innings for a 0.69 ERA.
+In one season with the Dodgers, appearing in 25 games (all in relief), Aguirre allowed only three runs in 391/3 innings for a 0.69 ERA.
 Despite the good season, Aguirre was released by the Dodgers and spent the final two seasons of his big league career pitching for Leo Durocher's Chicago Cubs, where he was a combined 4–0 in 1969 and 1970.
+He had a 2.60 ERA in 41 appearances in 1969, but appeared in only 17 games the following year with a 4.50 ERA.
+The Cubs released him during the 1970 season, on July 6.

-In 16 MLB seasons, Aguirre finished with a record of 75–72 in 1,3752/3 innings pitched, with 856 strikeouts and an ERA of 3.24.
+In 16 MLB seasons, Aguirre finished with a record of 75–72 in 1,3752/3 innings pitched, with 856 strikeouts (compared to only 479 walks) and an ERA of 3.25.